 (b) Nature of body covering: Based on this, fishes can be classified into:

 (ii) Non-scaly fishes- These have no scales.
 They have smooth shiny skins.
-Examples are dogfish, mudfish, mackerels.
+Examples are dogfish, mudfish, and mackerels.

-Other Aquatic Food Organisms
+Other Aquatic Food Organisms and FISHERY

 4. Mammals such as Hippopotamus, don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.
-You can read some of most interesting topics below
+You can read some of the most interesting FISHERY topics below

 Please feel free to share while using our comment box below.